CybercentreCanada/assemblyline-service-antivirus/README.md

 # AntiVirus Service
-Provide integration of various anti-virus product with the Assemblyline platform.
+This service provides integration of various anti-virus products with the Assemblyline platform.
 This service provide multi-engine capability by connecting to multiple product concurrently and can round robin between nodes of the same product to provide high availability and scale linearly for increased performance.

 In theory, any antivirus product will work with this service as long as it is configured for ICAP or HTTP requests.
 If you have a different antivirus product other than what we have tested with, please let us know any successes or